AnthonyPuggs/CardKrueger1994Replication/README.md

 (1b) $\Delta E_{i}= a' + b'X_{i} + c'GAP_{i} + \varepsilon'_{i}$

+Where:
+ΔEi is the change in employment from before and after the minimum wage increase at store i

+Xi is a set of characteristics of store i

+NJi is a dummy variable that equals 1 for stores in New Jersey

-The GAP variable is an alternative measure of the impact of the minimum wage at store I based on the initial wage set at that store:
+GAPi is an alternative measure of the impact of the minimum wage at store i based on the initial wage set at that store (W¬1i):

 GAPi = 0 for stores in Pennsylvania